plaguss/helpner/README.md

 ![make-other](./assets/make-other-help.svg)

-And lastly the console content can be captured and written as an svg file thanks to rich:
+It can also capture console content and write it to an svg file thanks to rich:

 ```sh
 ❯ make --help | helpner highlight --style-opt 'red on white' --style-arg 'bold yellow' --style-cmd 'underline blue' --save-svg --svg-filename make-other-help.svg